vfarcic/docker-flow/README.md

 Similarly, the proxy was reconfigured as well and, from now on, it will load balance all requests between those three instances.

 We can use the same method to de-scale the number of instances by prefixing the value of the `--scale` argument with the minus sign (*-*).
-Following the same example, when the trafix returns to normal, we can de-scale by number of instances to the original number by running the following command.
+Following the same example, when the traffic returns to normal, we can de-scale by number of instances to the original number by running the following command.

 ```bash
 ./docker-flow \